-Conduit runs and pit locations shall be set out and notice of such set out shall be provided to the Administrator at least 48 hours prior to the commencement of construction.
+Conduit runs and pit locations shall be set out and notice of such set out shall be provided to the Principal at least 48 hours prior to the commencement of excavation.
 Milestone

 Construction shall not commence before the expirations of the period of notice.
-Hold Point 4 out shall be provided to the Administrator, at least 48 hours prior to the commencement of construction.
+Hold Point 4

-Process Held: Excavation for underground conduits and pits.

-Submission Details: Conduit runs and pit locations shall be set out and notice of such set the expiration of the period of notice, after the notice had been submitted.
+HOLD POINT 4 Process Held: Excavation for underground conduits and pits.
+Submission Details: Conduit runs and pit locations shall be set out and notice of such set out shall be provided to the Principal, at least 48 hours prior to the commencement of excavation.

-Release of Hold Point: The Administrator may inspect the set out.

-Construction of pit and conduit installation shall not commence before
+Release of Hold Point: The Representative of the Principal may inspect the set out.
+The installation of conduits and pits shall not commence until the set out of the same had been approved by the Principal.